saltyorg/docs/docs/reference/guides/plexguide.md

 ```shell
 sb install mounts
 ```
-IMPORTANT: if you are going through the initial setup DO NOT RUN THIS `mounts` TAG until you've installed saltbox `core` at least.
+IMPORTANT: if you are going through the initial setup DO NOT RUN THIS `mounts` TAG until you've installed saltbox `core` at least [which will run the `mounts` tag].

 ## Cloudplow changes